Tell us about you, your career, how you founded Life.Cafe.

 Alexis Williamson: We are growing in support as the world urgently needs alternative ways to learn + teach + work remote.
 With the support of Base.Ventures and being a Google Cloud Startup we are able to offer people our platform FREE and transition to the “new normal” of learning + working online.

 Did you have to make difficult choices and what are the lessons learned?

-How do you deal with stress and anxiety, how do you project yourself and your company in the future ?
+How do you deal with stress and anxiety, how do you project yourself and Life.Cafe in the future ?

-Besides my OCD medication, daily dog walks, and mental break rides on our Triumph motorcycle… LOL, We have a mindfulness and yoga advisor, Mindwell on our board and surround ourselves with solution focused entrepreneurs and community leaders.
-Staying connected and involved in our immediate neighbourhood, knowing their needs and offering a helping hand when we can does a lot for everyone.
+Alexis Williamson: Besides my OCD medication, daily dog walks, and mental break rides on our Triumph motorcycle… LOL, We have a mindfulness and yoga advisor, Mindwell on our board and surround ourselves with solution focused entrepreneurs and community leaders.
+Staying connected and involved in our immediate neighborhood, knowing their needs and offering a helping hand when we can does a lot for everyone.

 Who are your competitors?
 And how do you plan to stay in the game?

-Online course platforms are often seen as competitors by those who may not fully understand the nuances of the edtech space.
+Alexis Williamson: Online course platforms are often seen as competitors by those who may not fully understand the nuances of the EdTech space.
 Online course platforms, corporate training platforms, and community hubs are our ideal partners.
 Our micro learning is the natural next step in ed tech after their products are being used.
 Without giving too much secret sauce away, let’s just say we will be able to not just connect but also create new ways to access resources needed to help people succeed in life.
-Accessibility is key to the ed tech that will stay in play.
+Accessibility is key to the EdTech that will stay in play.